FilledVaccum/MindMaps/README.md

 My personal collection of technical diagrams and mind maps.
-I created these while studying for interviews and learning new technologies.
+I created these while studying courses and learning new technologies to keep a track and understand relations between things.
 Thought they might be useful for others too.

 ## What's in here